opensafely-actions/kaplan-meier-function/README.md

             [default: TRUE] logical.
 Should the outputted table only report core variables (defined here as exposure, subgroups, time, number at risk, cumulative number of events, cumulative incidence, and confidence limits) (TRUE) or should it report everything (FALSE)?

         --plot=TRUE/FALSE
-            [default: TRUE] logical.
-Should Kaplan-Meier plots be created in the output folder?
+            [default: FALSE] logical.
+Should Kaplan-Meier plots be created in the output directory?
 These are fairly basic plots for sense-checking purposes.

         --contrast=TRUE/FALSE
             [default: TRUE] logical.
 Should Kaplan-Meier curves for a binary exposure be compared to estimate risk difference, risk ratio, and survival ratio?
 Ignored if exposure is not supplied.

+        --filename_suffix=TRUE/FALSE
+            [default: ] character.
+This will be appended to the end of all outputted files.
+This is useful if you want to re-run the KM action across different arguments, but put outputs from all actions in the same directory.

         -h, --help
             Show this help message and exit